 Weston Family Conservation Science Fellowship Program

-The Weston Family Conservation Science Fellowship Program will support and train graduate students conducting Nature Conservancy of Canada (NCC) priority research so that they can become next-generation leaders in applied conservation science.
-Research by Fellows will support conservation and management of important natural areas and biological diversity across Canada.
+The Weston Family Conservation Science Fellowship Program supports and trains graduate students conducting Nature Conservancy of Canada (NCC) priority research so that they can become next-generation leaders in applied conservation science.
+Research by fellows will support conservation and management of important natural areas and biological diversity across Canada.

 This program aims to:

 - Create an environment that supports research and provides fellows with relevant and unique learning opportunities that extend beyond their own research.

 - Develop a sense of community among fellows that fosters peer support and collaboration, creating strong connections that carry over into their professional careers.

 - Ensure that fellowships are given to students conducting world-class applied conservation research directly addressing pressing conservation challenges and NCC priorities.